Ghina-codes/Ghina-Alghamdi/README.md

 Not every brilliant idea fits inside the main challenge —
 So I create **side projects** to explore math, logic, and AI building blocks in a fun & visual way.
-They're light, smart, and help me understand the why behind the code.

 ---